Warning

 HIV key facts

-• People living with HIV who adhere well to treatment have a normal life expectancy.
+• People living with HIV who are started on treatment in a timely fashion have a normal life expectancy.

-• There are a range of HIV treatments available including combination once a day tablets and injectable therapies.
+• There are a range of HIV treatments available including combination once-a-day tablets and injectable therapies.
 Most regimens consist of between 2 and 4 anti-retroviral medications.
-A patient's most recent medications are usually listed on their last HIV clinic letter.
+Medications are prescribed via secondary care and the current regimen is usually listed on their last HIV clinic letter.

 How to refer